SeyedAlirezaFatemi/CS-E5520-AdvancedComputerGraphics/assignment1/README.txt

 Optimize your tracer (Early exits in tree traversal and intersection routines + Choose the minimum triangle count of the leaf nodes on your BVH carefully)

 SAH is used by default.
 I didn't have time to add a button for it.
-The implementation starts at line 142 in RayTracer.cpp.
+The implementation is in the buildBVH function in RayTracer.cpp.
 Changing if (splitMode == SplitMode_Sah) to if (false) will switch to Spatial Median.
 The construction is O(n).
 Using this instead of Spatial Median doubles the speed in the crytek-sponza scene.